-Blueberry muffin recipe that delivers big, bakery style blueberry muffins you crave.
+Blueberry muffin recipe that delivers big, Bakery Style Blueberry Muffins you crave.
 Loaded with juicy blueberry and topped with a buttery crumb topping.
 This is the only blueberry muffin recipe you need!

 One of the best parts of summer is blueberries.
 Beautiful, plump, juicy blueberries have taken over my kitchen.
-Not that I’m complaining, I absolutely love eating blueberries.
+Not that I'm complaining, I absolutely love eating blueberries.
 My favorite way to eat them is in a big bowl of greek yogurt and topped with homemade granola.
-The blueberries we’ve enjoyed have been so sweet lately.
-I’ve been keeping a bowl on the counter and my daughter and I snack on them throughout the day.
+The blueberries we've enjoyed have been so sweet lately.

 Every time I have an abundance of blueberries, I have the craving to make bakery style blueberry muffins for breakfast or as a midday snack.
 They're just perfect.
 But please don't think you can only use fresh blueberries only in this muffin recipe.
 Frozen blueberries work great too.
 Just be sure to thaw the blueberries first and drain the juices.
 Then, proceed with the recipe as written.